feni-brian/Honco/README.md

 ## Credits

-All Credit 👏🏾 goes to ***EdRoh*** for building the original app on which what I based mine off of; it's exactly the same with some minor changes.
+All Credit 👏🏾 goes to ***EdRoh*** for building the original app on which I based mine off of; it's exactly the same with some minor changes.
 To see the code base for the original app, here's the link to the github [repo](https://github.com/ed-roh/react-admin-dashboard.git).
 Make sure to leave a star.
 In addition, watch the youtube [tutorial](https://youtu.be/wYpCWwD1oz0) and don't forget to like it if you do.